 Severity level Description Color code Information A normal event that requires a response (e.g. a protocol successfully completed) or an unusual event that has no detrimental effect (e.g. a user abandoned protocol).
 Green Warning An error or potential error that does not stop processing, or a request for user action.
 For example, an out-of-threshold reagent used in a protocol.
 Orange Error An error that causes an operation to abandon (e.g. because there is no station available), or makes part of the instrument (e.g. one retort) or the entire instrument unusable.
 Red

 6.2.3 Access Level

-Use the Access Level screen (Admin > Access Level) to set a user's access level.
+Use the Access Level screen (Admin>Access Level) to change the current access level and reset or change the Supervisor password.